Adams & Westlake Company

 To operate the camera, a sheath with an unexposed plate is taken from the storage compartment and slid into the metal frame.
 The loading door is then closed and the plate opening lever (on the camera top within an arc shaped slot) is pushed to the end of its travel in the slot.
 This causes the plate holder cover to open to reveal the plate, ready for exposure.
 Once the picture has been taken, the plate cover is closed again by returning the lever in its arc shaped slot to its original position.

 It has a maximum capacity of 12 sheaths loaded in the body ready for use.
-The camera is 7 inches tall, 5½ inches wide and 8½ inches long.
-It weighs just over 5 pounds (including the plate holders, of which there are 10 in all).
+It weighs just over 5 pounds, including the plate holders, of which there are 10 in all.

 This example is Regular Model with mild steel sheaths and fittings rather than the 'Special' that used aluminium to reduce the weight.